Defjoint777/e7792ebe-224a-42c0-82ca-b1150127082c/README.md

 ## 3) Questions

 - What is the output of `echo $x`, `expr $x + $y`, `costs 1`, `echo $square1`?
+- $x = 1, expr $x + $y = 3, echo $square1 = null, kosten 1 waiting for 2nd argument.
+-
 - What happens when calling functions defined before or after each other?
+- ?
+-
 - Why does `local` affect variable visibility?
+- local makes variable visible only in current season.
+-
 - Why are positional parameters like `$1`, `$2` useful in function definitions?
+- its allows to  save in this variables user defined arguments.

 ## 4) Advice